phillip-kil/typescript-react-boilerplate/README.md

 # Prerequisites

 This project uses Yarn (https://yarnpkg.com/lang/en/) as package manager, follow the instructions on their website to install.
-To get consistent installs across environments I recommend using Yarn (which uses the `yarn.lock` to resolve exact dependencies), but using NPM will work fine as well.
+To get consistent installs across different environments I recommend using Yarn (which uses the `yarn.lock` to resolve exact dependencies), but using NPM will work fine as well.

 # Usage